Faculty and Staff

 Biography

-Dr. Emerald Jones, a Charlotte, North Carolina native, is a recent graduate of Howard University focusing on the areas of criminology and social inequality.
-She received her master's degree in Sociology from Fayetteville State University and a bachelor's degree in Psychology from Fayetteville State University.
+Dr. Emerald Jones, a Charlotte, North Carolina native, is a Howard University graduate focusing on the areas of criminology and social inequality.
+She received her master's degree in sociology from Fayetteville State University and a bachelor's degree in psychology from Fayetteville State University.
 Her research - which focuses on mass incarceration, social inequality, racial discrimination, and occupational inequality - explores how race and gender play a major role in the judicial system.
-Her dissertation was entitled “Investigating the Differences in The Use of Stop, Question, & Frisk for Black and White Women.”
+Her dissertation was entitled "Investigating the Differences in The Use of Stop, Question, & Frisk for Black and White Women."
 Dr. Jones looked at data from New York City and the likelihood of Black women being stopped in relation to White women.
-The research findings indicated that Black young and older women were stopped, question, and frisked more than White women.
-She also recently was inducted into Yale’s Bouchet Honor Society for outstanding scholarly achievement.
+The research findings indicated that young Black and older women were stopped, questioned, and frisked more than White women.
+She was also inducted into Yale's Bouchet Honor Society for outstanding scholarly achievement.
+At Alabama A & M, she serves as the criminal justice program coordinator, a recent graduate from the FBI's Citizens Academy.
+Lastly, she is a current fellow for Texas Southern University's Center for Justice Research.

 Svetlana Jovanov